Cray-HPE/docs-csm/operations/fm_on_baremetal/Configure_FM_On_Baremetal.md

 **Note:**

 * Below are the Interface level differences to be considered while following NCN add procedure for FMNs:
-    * As part of the [prerequisites](../../operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md#prerequisites), there is a new prompt added to confirm if the node getting added is an FMN or not.
+    * As part of the [NCNs add prerequisites](../../operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md#prerequisites), there is a       new prompt added to confirm if the node getting added is an FMN or not.
-    * As part of the [step](../../operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md#add-the-ncn-to-bss-hsm-and-sls), include the new parameter
-      `--fmn-image-id` only for the FM node.
+    * As part of the [add NCN to BSS, HSM, and SLS step](../../operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md#add-the-ncn-to-bss-hsm-and-sls), include the new parameter `--fmn-image-id` only for the FM node.
 The value for this parameter should be the image ID generated in the FMN base image creation stage above.

 After completion of the NCN add procedure, SLS, HSM, and BSS will contain the corresponding FMN data.